In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 Your confidence and motivational abilities will ultimately help instill confidence in your clients, especially as results kick in and they start to see the difference you are helping to make in their lives.

 So start building that confidence now by beginning with preparing for the exams.

-Visualize your end goal and that’s to pass your certification first time.
+Visualize your end goal and that’s to pass your certification the first time.

-As the exam day gets closer, continue to use visualization to positively reinforce in your mind that you will pass.
+As the exam day gets closer, continue to use visualization to reinforce in your mind that you will pass positively.